Radio beacon: Driftnet buoy radio beacons

 Driftnet radio buoys are extensively used by fishing boats operating in open seas and oceans.
 They are useful for collecting long fishing lines or fishing nets, with the assistance of a radio direction finder.
 According to product information released by manufacturer Kato Electronics Co, Ltd., these buoys transmit on 1600–2850 kHz with a power of 4-15 W.

 Some types of driftnet buoys, called "SelCall buoys", answer only when they are called by their own ships.
 Using this technique the buoy prevents nets and fishing gears from being carried away by other ships, while the battery power consumption remains low.

 Distress radio beacons

-Distress radio beacons, also collectively known as distress beacons, emergency beacons, or simply beacons, are those tracking transmitters that operate as part of the international Cospas-Sarsat Search and Rescue satellite system.
-When activated, these beacons send out a distress signal that, when detected by non-geostationary satellites, can be located by triangulation.
-In the case of 406 MHz beacons, which transmit digital signals, the beacons can be uniquely identified almost instantly (via GEOSAR), and a GPS position can be encoded into the signal (thus providing both instantaneous identification and position).
-Distress signals from the beacons are homed by search and rescue (SAR) aircraft and ground search parties, who can in turn come to the aid of the concerned boat, aircraft or persons.
+Distress radio beacons, also collectively known as distress beacons, emergency beacons, or simply beacons, are portable, battery-powered radio transmitters carried by ships, aircraft, hikers or cross-country skiers, used in emergencies to locate people in need of immediate rescue.
+In the event of an emergency, such as an aircraft crashing, ship sinking, or a hiker or skier becoming injured or lost, the transmitter is activated and begins transmitting a continuous distress radio signal, which is used by search-and-rescue teams to quickly locate the emergency and render aid.
+The basic purpose of distress radio beacons is to rescue people within the so-called "golden day" (the first 24 hours following a traumatic event), when the majority of survivors can still be saved.

 There are three kinds of distress radio beacons: